Uri3n/Process-Poltergeisting/README.md

 # Poltergeisting
 **Process Poltergeisting** is a variation of Ghosting that allows for the same benefits without requiring remote thread creation.
 It works by first writing a malicious PE file into a temporary one, much like Ghosting.
-However, instead of deleting the file right away, we create a process from it immediately.
+However, instead of deleting the file right away, we create a process from it immediately, using the fully documented and supported win32 function, **CreateProcessW**.

 ### Okay, so how do we delete the file then?
 We can delete the file afterward by abusing Windows alternate file streams.
 When you attempt to delete a file on disk, Windows will first check